aldoresendiz/JS-MemoryGame/README.md

 # Welcome to my Memory Game!

 Hi!
 This game is based on the popular game called 'Memory Game' from the 'Fabulous Fred' device from Megacorp Fabulous Fred was a very popular toy in the 80's.
 Its interfase was so simple and colored.
 Without the technology we have today, it kept us busy playing several games including 'Memory Game' for hours.
-You can find more info here...
+You can find more info by clicking =>
 [Mego Corp Wiki](https://commons.wikimedia.org/wiki/File:Fabulous_Fred_by_Mego_Corporation,_Made_In_Japan,_Copyright_1980_(Electronic_Handheld_Game)_Choice_Of_9_Games.jpg)

 ## How to Play the game